NixTS/stock-trading-journal/README.md

 + [Datetime](https://docs.python.org/3/library/datetime.html)
     - Used to manipulate times and dates
 + [RegEx](https://docs.python.org/3/library/re.html)
-    - Used to further controle and validate inputs
+    - Used to further control and validate inputs

 ### **Tools**